 1. Maximize Cash Flow: After strategic fit, cash flow is the single largest value driver for most businesses.
 Think of ways to improve your EBITDA on a sustainable basis.
-Since acquirers may be suspicious of short term jumps in cash flow, be careful the cash flow gains are from sustainable sources and not from one time gimmicks.
+Since buyers may be suspicious of short term jumps in cash flow, be careful the cash flow gains are from sustainable sources and not from one time gimmicks.
 Once an acquirer starts doubting your credibility, the due diligence increases and the acquirer will make changes to valuation to adjust for the risk.

-2. Ensure High Quality Record Keeping: Good bookkeeping reduces the perceived risk in a deal and also tells acquirers a lot about how the business was run.
+2. Good bookkeeping reduces the perceived risk in a deal and also tells acquirers a lot about how the business was run.
 Exit planning also means that it is time to get Junior and other family members off the payroll if they have no meaningful role in the company.
 In general, all discretionary or non-business expenses need to come off the books or be clearly categorized for an easy audit.
 Having a set of clean, easily auditable books inspires confidence and simplifies the due diligence and negotiation process.

 3. Avoid Customer Concentration: Acquirers get nervous about businesses where a high percentage of business comes from a handful of customers.
 Any customer who represents more than 10% of revenues or profits should ideally be covered by long term contracts.
 If acquirers perceive undue risk in revenue, you need to be prepared to accept lower valuation or a substantial part of the transaction price tied to earn-outs.